PGCert in Attention Deficit Hyperactivity Disorder

 How You Study

 The course is delivered wholly online.
 Modules are undertaken using a bespoke learning platform called Moodle.
-The theory modules are mainly asynchronous, so can easy to fit around a busy life, or caring commitments and is accessible worldwide.
+The theory modules are mainly asynchronous, so can easily fit around a busy life or caring commitments and is accessible worldwide as long as you have access to the Internet.

 Students work through weekly materials online, posting and discussing in the forum with the group and tutor.

-Students will have a weekly online chat with tutors and other students, at a time and day decided between group members.
+Students will also have a weekly (optional) online chat with tutors and other students, at a time and day decided between group members.

 MIddlesex University